 Step 4.
 Fitting the 3.6m (47x100mm) beams to the house was next, and a rather tough job.
 Drilling into brick again was not easy as I had to go into the wall by about 80mm.
 I selected a total of 10 points along the wall, drilled, plugged and fastened the beams whilst tightening with a ratchet spanner.

 Step 6.
-The roofing had to be supported by purlins which are smaller lengths of wood that fit crossways on the rafters.
-These are to ensure you get good support and fixing points along the veranda.
+The roofing had to be supported by purlins which are the smaller lengths of wood that fit crossways along the rafters.
+These are to ensure you get good support and fixing points along the veranda for the roofing sheets.
 I went for quite a small purlin (9x18mm) but in hindsight I should have gone for something a little bigger.
-These felt a little flimsy and were wrapped in places.
-So the final job was to fix the roofing sheets to the purlins.
-This meant climbing up a ladder and screwing pilot holes along the sheets.
-I placed 3 rows of purlins and a total of 15 screws per sheet.
-I’ve heard you can get fixings with pre drill end which go straight into the PVC and wood which would have made the job a lot easier.
-But I couldn’t find any so it didn’t matter.
+These felt a little flimsy and were warped in places.

 This takes us up to the finished article.
-Now all we need is some nice decking and furniture to enjoy our new outdoor space.
+Now all we need is some nice decking and furniture to enjoy our new outdoor space and maybe an electric patio heater for cooler afternoons to comfortably enjoy a cup of tea!
 But that’s for another time.
 Please feel free to comment below and share your experiences.